 Events organized for boats currently selected as equipment for the Olympic Sailing Competition shall not include any provision, whether in Class Rules, the Notice of Race or the Sailing Instructions preventing sailors from taking part, whatever their classification.
 When the ISAF Sailor Classification Code is selected for an event it shall be stated in the Notice of Race unless already stated in the Class Rules.

-The display of advertising on a boat or equipment beyond Category A in the Advertising Code, does not influence the competitor's classification in this Code.
+The display of advertising on a boat or equipment does not influence the competitor's classification in this Code.

-The display of advertising on a boat or equipment beyond Category A in the Advertising Code set out in Regulation 20, even if payment is received for it, does not influence the sailor's classification in this Code.
+The display of Competitor Advertising in accordance with the Advertising Code Regulation 20, even if payment is received for it, does not influence the sailor's classification in this Code.